 Denouncing the humanitarian disaster in Gaza and Israel’s occupation of Palestinian territory, the Democratic left is pushing for a change in direction on the thorny issue.

-Earlier this summer, after a meeting with Israeli Prime Minister Benjamin Netanyahu, Harris promised that she would “not remain silent” on the “tragedies” of Gaza, a territory besieged and relentlessly bombed by Israel for ten months.
+Earlier this summer, after a meeting with Israeli Prime Minister Benjamin Netanyahu, Harris promised that she would “not remain silent” on the “tragedies” of Gaza, relentlessly bombed by Israel for ten months.

 Washington fails to control Israel, under President Joe Biden, the White House has suspended only one delivery of heavy bombs to Israel.